Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - alignment with Government of Alberta priorities

-All projects with total eligible costs over $10 million and select Green Infrastructure projects will require climate assessments as part of the project submission process.
+All projects with total eligible costs over $10 million and select green infrastructure projects will require climate assessments as part of the project submission process.
 This includes a Greenhouse Gas Mitigation Assessment and the Climate Change Resilience Assessment.

-All funding applications will be judged, in part, on criteria required by the Government of Canada's Climate Lens.
+When applicable, all funding applications will be judged, in part, on criteria required by the Government of Canada's Climate Lens.

 More details will be shared with eligible applicants.